ING Banner

 5. Fill in the 'Who Goes There?' window with your proposal number and the name of the PI.

-7. Turn off the lights in the area between the Control Room, the Dome and the South Doors and the Control Room Corridor.
+7. Turn off the lights in the area between the control room, the dome and the south doors, and the control room corridor.

-9. Take the stairs back up and turn off the lights at the far end of the control room nearest the South Doors.
+9. Take the stairs back up and turn the lights off at the far end of the control room nearest the south doors.

 10. Using the CW (clockwise) and CCW (counter-clockwise) buttons on the lower engineering rack rotate the dome so that it points east, away from the sun.
 This should leave the dome over the doors on the left as you look through the window.
 Note that there is a compass laminated onto the desk in front of the Engineering Console.

-11. Turn off the dome lights on the Engineering Console.
+11. Turn the dome lights off on the Engineering Console.

 12. On the Engineering Rack, in the Upper Shutter panel, use RAISE MICRO to raise the shutter slowly, until you hear a 'clunk' and the Main Overtravel light turns off.